dantrim/htt_tp_fw/tb/README.md

 In order to run the testbenches defined here you must have Python3 (>=3.6) installed on your machine and accessible via the `python3` command in your `$PATH`.

+### Python installation
 If you need to install python3, there are many places online showing how to do this.
 For example, [here](https://realpython.com/installing-python/).

+Additionally, you can find an installation script at [this repository](https://github.com/dantrim/danny_installs_python) that will install python for you.
+Beware, python compilation depends on external system libraries and so running the script at that repository straight out of the box may fail.
+Use it as a guide.

 ## Installation and Setup
 <details> <summary> Expand </summary>